BisanzLab/StrainR2/README.md

 # Background

 Traditional methods for quantifying strain abundances in a microbiome, such as 16S rRNA sequencing, lack the resolution to differentiate strains and are limited to generalizing species.
-Metagenome assembled genomes have seen a recent explosion in popularity and can quantify abundance using a metric called FPKM: mapped fragments per thousand bases per million reads.
-The downfall of using FPKM is a bias from highly similar genomes getting mapped to less.
+Shotgun metagenomic sequencing offers an alternative, but unnormalized abundances such as FPKM have a bias from similar genomes getting fewer unique mappings.

-Metagenomic methods that have been developed to remove the bias are inaccurate and scale poorly to larger communities.
-Abundances are off by magnitudes when strains have low coverage.
-They also produce these results after hours or days of computation with demanding resource usage.
+Other metagenomic methods developed to remove this bias, such as NinjaMap or StrainR1, are inaccurate and scale poorly to larger communities.
+Abundances are off by magnitudes especially when strains have low coverage, and computational resources scale poorly.

-StrainR2 is a solution that quantifies strain abundances to within a couple of percent of the true value in a fraction of the time that traditional methods use.
+StrainR2 is a solution that quantifies strain abundances using shotgun metagenomic sequencing to within a couple of percent of the true value in a fraction of the time that traditional methods use.

 # Installation

-StrainR2 is made for linux based operating systems.
+StrainR2 is made for unix-like operating systems.
 Dependencies are listed at the bottom of this README, but using conda is highly recommended for reproducibility.

 ### Option A: Bioconda (recommended)
 Conda can be installed from the command line and is highly recommended for managing package dependencies.